lkcormack/rat-clustering/DataWranglingNotes.md

 For extra hilariousness, I even added this snarky commit message when I "cleaned" things up.
 "Simplified removal of rows with NaNs.
 Now doing it, you know, the way I should have done it in the first place."

+---

+12 Oct 2023

+Been too long, sorry.
+Thinking about the KS tests... their borked because of the discreet nature of the data and the number of ties or whatever.
+Need a bootstrapping approach.
+We could roll our own, but I think I found a package - twosample!
+Simulates p-vals using bootstrapping/permutation.
+Assumption free and mucho mass power (not that we're hurting on the talent front)